William Gholston: Professional career

-On January 3, 2013, Gholston announced he would forgo his final year of eligibility and enter the NFL Draft.
-On April 27, 2013, William Gholston was drafted by the Tampa Bay Buccaneers in the fourth round with the 126th overall pick in the 2013 NFL Draft.
+On January 3, 2013, Gholston announced he would forgo his final year of eligibility and enter the NFL draft.
+On April 27, 2013, Gholston was selected by the Tampa Bay Buccaneers in the fourth round with the 126th overall pick in the 2013 NFL draft.
 The Buccaneers previously acquired the pick used to select Gholston from the New England Patriots in a trade that sent Aqib Talib to New England.
 Gholston signed his contract on May 14, 2013, and his four-year deal is worth $2,560,544; it included a $400,544 signing bonus.

 He finished his rookie season in 2013 as a rotational player earning 30 combined tackles (14 solo) and two quarterback sacks.

 In 2014, he became the team's starter at left end for the defensive line when an injury to Adrian Clayborn put Clayborn on the IR list ending his season.
 He eventually lost the starting job to waiver wire pick up Jacquies Smith and was relegated to rotational duties for the remainder of the 2014 season.
 He finished the year with 41 combined tackles (27 solo) and two quarterback sacks.

 Gholston played in all 16 games while starting 11 in 2015.
 He amassed 67 tackles, three sacks and a forced fumble from his defensive end position.
 In 2016, he recorded 49 tackles, three sacks, and one forced fumble.

 On March 6, 2017, Gholston signed a five-year contract extension with the Buccaneers.

 Gholston was placed on the reserve/COVID-19 list by the team on November 4, 2020, and activated three days later.
 Gholston played in all four games in the Buccaneers' playoff run that resulted in the team winning Super Bowl LV.

 On March 24, 2022, Gholston re-signed with the Buccaneers.
+He played in 17 games with nine starts, recording 49 tackles.

+Gholston re-signed with the Buccaneers on July 25, 2023.